 When people say that solar is an investment in the future, they are often talking about the environmental benefits of clean energy.
 Home solar is also a smart investment opportunity for your financial future.
 Solar panel prices have dropped dramatically since 2010, and solar can now compete as a long-term investment option.

 Consider that a typical payback period of around 12 years is roughly the equivalent of an 8.3% return on investment.
 This compares favorably to returns on other common investments like intermediate term bond funds, which at the time of this writing are yielding around 2.4%*, or even the S&P 500 index, which is currently at all-time highs (not an easy time to put dollars in!) and has a trailing 10-year return of roughly 7.4%*.
 When you combine all of this with the fact that solar protects you from rising electric utility rates and increases the value of your home, the case for solar as a smart investment looks even better.

 Are Solar Panels Worth It?

 In the end, you’ll have your own combination of reasons for going solar that resonate and make sense for you.
 There are many benefits to choose from and no right reason to choose solar for your home and your family.

 But are solar panels worth it financially?
 Installing a home solar system can add value to your home, you can see a return on investment better than the stock market, and your system will pay for itself in the end.
 Homeowners with solar also enjoy the benefits of clean energy, energy independence, and solar bragging rights.
 So, yes.
 We, and our many happy customers, think solar is worth it for many reasons.
-Learn how much you could save with solar to decide for yourself.
+Learn more about solar energy costs and payment options.

 *If we had consulted with lawyers, we’re sure they would have wanted us to tell you that we are solar advisors, not financial advisors.
 We’re pretty good with numbers, but you should still check with your financial advisor when dealing with your investment portfolio.